const-ch/greeting-web-app/README.md

 and the allowable values for an account are personal and business and the allowable values for type are small and big

 then return "Welcome, business user!".

-mvn spring-boot:run    			            build and run app in maven

-docker build -t greeting-app .  	      build image

-docker run -p 5000:5000 greeting-app 	  run image